Presentation Submission Process

 All submitted presentations will be included in our breakout session interest survey that will be reviewed by the past few years of conference attendees.
 Past participants will indicate the sessions they are most interested in attending.
 We use this information to help determine the courses for WABE 2018.

-Announcement of accepted breakout sessions will occur by the end of January.
+Sessions are being reviewed by our past attendees the final week of January.
+Announcement of accepted breakout sessions will occur by the end of January and the first full week of February.

 We always like to say thank for you presenting by including one complimentary conference registration per breakout session accepted.
 If you are presenting as a team the discount can be shared 50/50.